St. Leonhard Parish Church

 Description

-Church worth seeing in Marchfeld: The parish church Eckartsau, steeped in history, is dedicated to St. Leonhard of Limoges.
-The Roman Catholic church dates in its medieval core from the 14th century.
-In 1703 the church was baroqueized, while the original ground plan was preserved.
+Church worth seeing in Marchfeld: The historic Eckartsau parish church is dedicated to St. Leonhard of Limoges.
+The medieval core of the Roman Catholic church dates back to the 14th century.
+The church was baroqueized in 1703, but the original floor plan was preserved.
 Today it is a listed building.
-Particularly worth seeing is, among other things, the baroque high altar from the 18th century with a painting by Vitus Hrdlicka from 1762.
-In turn, the late Gothic figure of St. Leonhard dates back to around 1500.
-The organ dates back to 1737, a bell to 1679.
+The baroque high altar from the 18th century with a painting by Vitus Hrdlicka from 1762 is particularly worth seeing, while the late Gothic figure of St. Leonhard dates back to around 1500.
+The organ dates back to 1737 and a bell to 1679.

 The parish of Eckartsau is located in the vicariate of Unter dem Manhartsberg.
-More than 650 believers live in the parish.
-The services of the parish church of St. Leonhard - which is always open from Monday to Sunday from 8 a.m. to 6 p.m. - are held on Wednesday and Sunday.
+Over 650 believers live in the parish.
+Services in the parish church of St. Leonhard - which is always open from Monday to Sunday from 8 am to 6 pm - take place on Wednesdays and Sundays.